Kompagnistræde 21: C. J. Meyer

 In 1851, No. 50 was acquired by Carl Julius Meyer (1824–1888) as a new home for his distillery J. C. Meyer.
 The company had been founded by his father Martin Meyer in Peder Madsens Gang c.
 1818 and taken over by Meyer in 1849.
 At the time of the 1860 census, No. 50 was home to a total of 37 people in the front wing and another four people in the rear wing.
 Carl Julius Meyer resided in one of the two ground floor apartments with his wife Wilhelmine Meyer, their three children (aged two to eight), four male employees and three maids.
 Hans Christian Nygaard, cashier of Tivoli Gardens, resided on the first floor with his wife Emma Thomine Nygaard and one maid.

 In 1877, he expanded his presence in the area with Magstrædes Dampmølle (Magstræde Steam Mill) at Magstræde 10 on the other side of the block.

 At the time of the 1880 census, Kompagnistræde 21 was home to a total of 47 people.
 Carl Julius Meyer, now a widower, was still residing on the ground floor in the building with three of his seven children (aged 15 to 25), a female clerk and a maid.

 After C. J. Meyer's death in 1888, the company was continued by his son Julius Oluf Meyer.
 In 1903, following a reconstruction, C. J. Meyer was ceded to J. O. Meyer's elder brother Martin Ludvig Meyer.
 The company was continued by his widow (née Manniche) after M. L. Meyer's death in 1906, with his son Robert Valdemar Meyer as management.
 C. J. Meyer was leased by A/S Kbhvn.s Spritfabrikker from 1903 until 1909, a merger of which M. L. Meyer had served as managing director.
 Magstrædes Dampmølle was continued by J. O. Meyer.

 Later history

 The property was at some point acquired by Michael Goldschmidt through his property company Atlas A/S. In February 2007, he sold Atlas A/S to Icelandic company Stodir (later Landic Property).
 In 2009, as part of the 2008–2011 Icelandic financial crisis, Landic Properties was declared in suspension of payments and went into liquidation.
-In October 2009, Kompagnistræde 21 was part of a portfolio of 31 former Atlas A/S properties sold for DJJ 2 billions to Jeudan.
+In October 2009, Kompagnistræde 21 was part of a portfolio of 31 former Atlas A/S properties sold for DKK 2 billions to Jeudan.